pragga9876/tic-tac-toe/README.md

-# Note [Don't Forget!!] : SASS and SCSS are both syntaxes of the SASS (Syntactically Awesome Stylesheets) preprocessor, each offering enhanced features that extend the capabilities of traditional CSS.
-While both share the same functionality, their syntaxes differ, catering to different preferences among developers.
-(I have used SCSS & SASS interchangably here.)
 # ⚡ Tic Tac Toe - Modern React Game with SCSS
 A beautiful, fully-featured Tic Tac Toe game built with **React**, **Vite**, and **SCSS**, featuring modern animations, gradient UI, score tracking, and responsive design.